tursodatabase/libsql/docs/USER_GUIDE.md

 ### Generate Keys using Node/Bun

-Generate a private key and public key pair for JWT authentication:
+To generate a public and private key pair for JWT authentication, you can use the built-in Node.js `crypto` module:

 ```typescript
 import fs from "node:fs";